-There is a word called in Latin sacerdos, in Greek hiereus, in Hebrew cohan-that is, a minister, an officer, a sacrificer, or a priest... as Aaron was a priest and sacrificed for the people, and was a mediator between God and them; and in the English should it have had some other name than "priest."
-But Antichrist hath deceived us with unknown and strange terms, to bring us into confusion and superstitious blindness.
-Of that manner is Christ a priest forever, and all we priests through him... and need no more of any such priest on earth to be a mean for us unto God.

-By these words ye see that whereas the priests in the Old Law offered sacrifices for the people, and that of diverse kinds, as appeareth in sacrifices Christ hath in his New Law instituted one only sacrifice, his own Blessed Body and Blood, to be offered up to his Father for his people by the hands of the priest in form of bread and wine... of which holy offering in the Mass now, the offering of Melchisedech, that because Christ is a priest forever-and that all we be priests through him, man and woman-ye must understand we need, therefore, he saith, no more of any such priest on earth that should be a mean between God and the people, to offer up any sacrifice to God for the people.
+There is a word called in Latin sacerdos , in Greek hiereus , in Hebrew cohan -that is, a minister, an officer, a sacrificer, or a priest as 15 Aaron was a priest and sacrificed for the people, and was a mediator between God and them; and in the English should it have had some other name than "priest."
+But Antichrist hath deceived us with unknown and strange terms, to bring us into confusion and 20 superstitious blindness.
+Of that manner is Christ a priest forever, and 20 all we priests through him and need no more of any such priest on earth to be a mean for us unto God.
+More By these words ye see that whereas the priests in the Old Law offered 25 sacrifices for the people, and that of diverse kinds, as appeareth in Lv 5:1-26; Nm 5:5-8 Leviticus and Numbers and other places of Holy Scripture; instead of all which sacrifices Christ hath in his New Law instituted one only sacrifice, his own Blessed Body and Blood, to be offered up to his Father for his 30 people by the hands of the priest in form of bread and wine of which holy offering in the Mass now, the offering of Melchisedech, Gn 14:18-20 that offered bread and wine, was a $T{1} = 1$ solemn figure: Tyndale telleth us here that because Christ is a priest forever-and that all we be priests through him, man and woman-ye must understand we need, therefore, he saith, no more of any such priest on earth that should be a mean between God and the people, to offer up any sacrifice to God for the people.
 For he saith farther that